-- 1) Requires DMV to include a written inquiry during the DL application process if the applicant wishes to become a potential bone marrow or blood stem cell donor by enrolling in the National Marrow Donor Program's registry. - 2) Requires DMV to enter into a memorandum of understanding (MOU) with the National Marrow Donor Program on the language to be included on the DL application form, including definitions of enrollment and donor requirements, as well as legal disclosures. - 3) Requires DMV to transmit applicants' full name, mailing address, date of birth, telephone number, and email address on a weekly basis. - 4) Requires DMV to post the enrollment form on DMV's website. - 5) Requires the California Health and Human Services Agency to post the enrollment form on their website. - 6) Cites this law as "Charlie's Law."
+- 1) Requires DMV to include a written inquiry during the DL application process if the applicant wishes to become a potential bone marrow or blood stem cell donor by enrolling in the National Marrow Donor Program's registry. - 2) Requires DMV to enter into a memorandum of understanding (MOU) with the National Marrow Donor Program on the language to be included on the DL application form, including definitions of enrollment and donor requirements, as well as legal disclosures. - 3) Requires DMV to transmit applicants' full name, mailing address, date of birth, telephone number, and email address on a weekly basis to the National Marrow Donor Program's registry. - 4) Requires DMV to post the enrollment form on DMV's website. - 5) Requires the California Health and Human Services Agency to post the enrollment form on their website. - 6) Cites this law as "Charlie's Law."